Conformity

 The Basic Idea

 Your best friends invite you to a music festival with their favorite artists.
 After looking through the lineup, you realize you are not familiar with the artists playing.
-You proceed to listen to their songs, and can’t help but notice you aren’t a fan of this genre of music.
-Despite your concerns, you convince yourself it’s not bad.
-In fact, you tell yourself, “it’s pretty good!”
-You don’t want to be left out.
-Ultimately, you conform and buy a ticket and join your friends at the festival.
+You decide to listen to their songs in the hope that you might like them, but can’t help but notice you aren’t a fan of this genre of music.
+Despite your differing tastes, you convince yourself it’s not bad.
+In fact, you tell yourself, “It’s pretty good!”
+At the end of the day, you don’t want to be left out.
+Ultimately, you temporarily conform to your friends' music tastes, buy a ticket and join them at the festival.

 Conformity refers to an individual aligning their behavior, perception, or opinion with those of another person or group.1 An individual may consciously or unconsciously act in a certain way due to influence from others.
-We have a natural tendency to unconsciously mirror the behaviors of those we interact with, such as language, gestures, and talking speed.2 Researchers say that mimicking individuals subconsciously do can increase our connection to those we interact with, allowing interactions to flow more effortlessly.3
+We naturally tend to unconsciously mirror the behaviors of those we interact with, such as language, gestures, and talking speed.2 We typically use descriptive norms, or perceptions of what most people do in a given situation, to guide our behaviors and actions.
+If you've ever been in a new or unfamiliar situation, you may have taken cues from other people to understand what proper behavior is in that context.
+Researchers say that mimicking individuals can subconsciously increase our connection to those we interact with, allowing interactions to flow more effortlessly.3

 There are two main explanations provided by social psychology for conformity1: